patoline/patoline/src/glr/doc/doc.typ

 let no_blank buffer position = buffer, position
 ###

-If you want to parses blank according to a regexp, you may use the function ``blank_regexp : Str.regexp -> blank`` as in:
+If you want to parses blanks according to a regexp, you may use the function ##blank_regexp : Str.regexp -> blank## as in:

 ### OCaml
 let blank = blank_regexp (Str.regexp "[ \t\n\r]*")
 ###

-Important remark: due to the fact that OCaml's ``Str`` module does not allow to match other data type than string, a blank function using regexp that matches newline will be applied successively to lines that contains only blank.
+Important remark: due to the fact that OCaml's ##Str## module does not allow to match other data type than string, a blank function using regexp that matches newline will be applied successively to lines that contains only blank.
 This means that only regexp that are idempotent should be used when they match newline.

-Otherwise, you may read yourself the input buffer using the ``Input.read`` function.
+Otherwise, you may use the function ##Input.read## to provide your own blank function.
 Here is for instance a blank function parsing at most one newline and all blank caractere:

 ### OCaml
 let blank =